Christopher Andrews has been writing since the age of seven and acting since the age of ten.

 During these same years, Christopher completed and published three more novels:Dream Parlor (2000), the novelization of the film; Paranormals (2002); and Hamlet: Prince of Denmark (2005), the novelization of Shakespeare’s play — a collection of his early short-stories, entitled The Darkness Within, was released in 2006.
 His stories “Mistake” and “Thirst” were also adapted into short-films in 2004 and 2005, respectively, both directed by Susan Marx — Christopher starred in “Mistake.”

 Rounding out the decade, Christopher's second Triumvirate novel, Of Wolf and Man, the sequel to Pandora’s Game, won the IPPY book awards Bronze Medal for Horror.
 His web-based fan-series, Duet, was included as part of the Holocaust Memorial on the Israeli website, Starbase972.com; the movie version of Dream Parlor is available on DVD and through Amazon Video; his novelization of the classic horror film, Night of the Living Dead, was released on Halloween, 2009; and Vale Todo/Anything Goes, which he co-wrote with director Roberto Estrella, was released on DVD in May, 2010.

-Today, Christopher lives in Southern California with his wife, Yvonne Isaak-Andrews, their beautiful daughter, Arianna, and their Pug, PJ.
+Today, Christopher lives in Southern California with his wife, Yvonne Isaak-Andrews, and their wonderful daughter, Arianna.
 He continues to work as an author, actor, and screenwriter.
-His second Paranormals novel, Paranormals: We Are Not Alone, was released in November, 2012; his Audiobook adaptation of Dream Parlor was released in November, 2014; his novelization of Macbeth was released in November, 2015; and his latest Triumvirate novel, Araknid, was released in November 2017.
+His second Paranormals novel, Paranormals: We Are Not Alone, was released in November, 2012; his Audiobook adaptation of Dream Parlor was released in November, 2014; his novelization of Macbeth was released in November, 2015; his latest Triumvirate novel, Araknid, was released in November 2017; and his latest Paranormals novel, Paranormals: Darkness Reigns, was released in December 2020.